 Despite the potential risks to mental health, trends over the past decade show that use of technology and social media is increasing, so these problems are not likely to disappear anytime soon, with habits unlikely to change.

-Furthermore, as connectivity continues to weave its way through every aspect of our work, home, and social lives, the answer may not lie in reducing our time using these channels or being able to disconnect at the flick of a switch - especially since Internet withdrawal has been linked with increased heart rate and blood pressure.
+Furthermore, as connectivity continues to weave its way through every aspect of our work, home, and social lives, the answer may not lie in reducing our time using these channels or being able to disconnect at the flick of a switch - especially since Internet withdrawal has been

 A study of 12 million Facebook users found that using the social media site is associated with living longer.
 However, this correlation only exists when Facebook serves to maintain and enhance our social ties in real life.